Triplet supercurrents in clean and disordered half-metallic ferromagnets

-In the following we calculate the Josephson current through the junction in leading order in $t_{\uparrow\uparrow}$, $t_{\downarrow\uparrow}$, and $\vartheta$.
-As corrections to the singlet order parameter $\Delta$ arise in second order in $\vartheta$, we can neglect the suppression of $\Delta$ near the interfaces.
-In this case Anderson's theorem \cite{And59,AG} holds and $\Delta$ is also insensitive to impurity scattering.
+In the following we calculate the Josephson current through the junction to leading order in $t$ and $\vartheta$.
+This approximation is not essential, but simplifies the following discussion while all important phenomena are captured.
+The presence of an $m=0$ triplet amplitude with a magnitude proportional to $\sin \vartheta$ [see equation~(\ref{fsc}) below] is accompanied by a suppression of the singlet pairing amplitudes proportional to $\sin^2 \! \frac{\vartheta }{2}$ in the superconductors near the interface (see Supplementary Table~S1), as illustrated in Fig.~\ref{fig:amplitudes} (green lines) \cite{esc03,tok88,fs06}.
+It leads to corrections to the singlet order parameter $\Delta$ that are second order in $\vartheta$.
+Thus, to leading order, the corresponding suppression of $\Delta$ can be neglected.
+It follows that Anderson's theorem \cite{And59,AG} holds and $\Delta$ is also insensitive to impurity scattering (note, however, that in the {\it immediate } interface region described by the scattering matrix the gap is dramatically suppressed, e.g. due to diffusion of magnetic moments; this effect is included in our theory).
 For simplicity we consider the case of equal gap magnitudes in the two superconductors, $\Delta_j=|\Delta |e^{ i\chi_j}$, for superconductors $j=1$ and $j=2$, see Fig.~\ref{fig:geometry}.

 Due to spin mixing at the interfaces a spin triplet ($S=1$, $m=0$) amplitude $f_{t_0j}(x)$ is developed that extends from the interfaces about a coherence length into each superconductor,